nicholaspung/tracker-desktop/frontend/README.md

 - find out if you can disable scroll in background if modal is open
 - if a required value isn't provided, make it error
 - add a clear all notifications notification like previous app
+- what do I want to track?
+    - recipes
+    - food
+    - create grocery list
+    - inventory management system
+    - time tracking
+    - restaurants and meals chosen
+    - people crm
+    - random tracking

 DONE

+- fix summary filtering of multiple selections (ex. finance logs, if I want to filter and see only logs with misc as categories, and if a log includes amazon, show me only those logs ) [DONE 10/13/24]
 - fix the adding of dates to be at the time of adding, rather than UTC 0 of date [DONE 8/5/24]
 - add ability to add multiple items [DONE 8/14/24]
 - add ability to upload csv with items [DONE 8/14/24]